 Crepe myrtle: summer flowering deciduous tree with attractive bark.

-Magnolia: Deciduous tall shrub flowering in spring.
+Magnolia: a deciduous tall shrub flowering in spring.

 Check out our huge range of plants now and get your garden growing!